Let Me Give the World to You: Release and promotion

-While the song was withheld from the final version of Adore original release in 1998, a different, alternate version of the song was recorded and released on Machina II/The Friends and Enemies of Modern Music in 2000.
+While the song was withheld from the final version of Adore's original release in 1998, a different, alternate version of the song was recorded and released on Machina II/The Friends and Enemies of Modern Music in 2000.
 The original Adore version was finally released in 2014, on the extended re-issue of Adore, sixteen years after its initial planned release on Adore.
-The song was debuted by the band putting it up for streaming on YouTube in August, followed by its official release on the Adore reissue in September.
+The song was debuted by the band, putting it up for streaming on YouTube in August, followed by its official release on the Adore reissue in September.

 Reception

 Reception for the Adore version of the song was generally positive, with many journalists noting that it would have fit well into the rest of the band's catalogue of songs in the 1990s.
-Rolling Stone praised the song for being more "upbeat" and "straightforward" than their 1998 singles for Adore, concluding that "It's got all the marks of the Pumpkins' big hits, making the decision to hold it in favor of "Ava Adore" all the more frustrating."
+Rolling Stone praised the song for being more "upbeat" and "straightforward" than their 1998 singles for Adore, concluding that "It's got all the marks of the Pumpkins' big hits, deciding to hold it in favor of "Ava Adore" all the more frustrating."
 Both Colin Joyce of Spin and Michael Nelson of Stereogum asserted that it sounded like it belonged on Mellon Collie and the Infinite Sadness, the former calling it "essential listening" and the latter calling it "a really good song".
-Exclaim! praised the song as well, calling it "immaculately produced" and disagreeing with Corgan's notion that it wouldn't have fit on Adore's original release.
+Exclaim!
+Praised the song as well, calling it "immaculately produced" and disagreeing with Corgan's notion that it wouldn't have fit on Adore's original release.

 The Machina II version of the song generally received less attention, due to the album being released for free on the internet just before the band's 2000 breakup, but still received positive marks from critics.
 Joshua Klein of The A.V.
 Club referred to the track as the most "shocking" of the album, referring to it as "prettier and more accessible than virtually anything the band has done".